Mitteleuropa

 Mitteleuropa ([ˈmɪtl̩ʔɔʏˌroːpa]), meaning Middle Europe, is one of the German terms for Central Europe.
 The term has acquired diverse cultural, political and historical connotations.

 The Prussian vision of Mitteleuropa was a pan-Germanist state-centric imperium, an idea that was later adopted in a modified form by Nazi geopoliticians.

 Basis

-The German term "Mitteleuropa" is not used or understood in the same way in all areas of Europe.
-The term has also been used differently over time.
-In Austria, Hungary, Slovenia, Croatia and northern Italy, especially in Friuli and Trieste, the common definition is somewhat different from that in Germany: Mitteleuropa is equated with the successor states of the former Austro-Hungarian monarchy.
-Regions such as the Baltic States and the North German-Polish plains are perceived as "Northern European", other parts of Germany as "Western European".
-For example, the today Central European (Mitteleuropean) Order of St. Georg has its centers mainly in the area of the former Austro-Hungarian Monarchy.
+The German term "Mitteleuropa" is usually considered to have negative connotations attributed to German imperialism, and has been defined in various ways over time.
+In Austria, Czechia, Slovakia, Slovenia, Romania, Croatia and northern Italy, especially in Friuli and Trieste, the common understanding of Mitteleuropa is somewhat different from that in Germany: an imperial term primarily equated with the successor states of the former Habsburg monarchy.
+The Central European Order of St. George has its centers mainly in the area of the former Austrian Empire.